wlwl2/case-utils/docs/types_of_cases.md

 I have summarized only the important details here with some modifications in order for it to be understood better.

+In some cases e.g. camel case/pascal case, the wikipedia article does not mention about it being similar to all caps case in cases of "FFF", or "ID" for example.

 ## Overview

 1. All caps